Dpdl-io/DpdlEngine/README.md

 ### Embedded C code

 Dpdl allows the embedding and execution of **ANSI C code** directly within Dpdl scripts.
-The C code is interpreted OR compiled at runtime (if option '**dpdl:compile**' is enabled), via a native Dpdl library that has a very small footprint and **includes all essential C libraries** and language constructs (ISO standard C90/C99, **POSIX** compliant) with
+The C code is interpreted OR compiled in memory at runtime (if option '**dpdl:compile**' is enabled), via a native Dpdl library that has a very small footprint and **includes all essential C libraries** and language constructs (ISO standard C90/C99, **POSIX** compliant) with
 **no external dependencies**.